Deploy a Matrix Server

 Overview

 Matrix is a decentralized, end-to-end encrypted communications protocol.
 Unlike Signal or Discord, Matrix lets you run your own server.
-Your messages, member data, and encryption keys stay on hardware you control.
 No third party can read your conversations, shut down your server, or hand over your data.
+Matrix servers federate with each other, which means your chapter’s server can communicate directly with the LFHI homeserver and other chapter servers across the country.

-This guide walks you through deploying a Matrix homeserver on a Raspberry Pi 5.
+What follows is a step-by-step deployment of a Matrix homeserver on a Raspberry Pi 5.
 The stack uses Synapse (the reference Matrix server implementation), Element Web (a browser-based chat client), and a Cloudflare tunnel to handle external access without opening ports on your network.
 The entire deployment runs in Docker containers, which means installation is clean, updates are simple, and the server is easy to back up or rebuild.

-LFHI HQ runs the reference implementation on this same stack.
-When you complete this guide, your chapter will have a private, encrypted communications server that can optionally federate with other chapter servers across the country.
+The LFHI homeserver runs the reference implementation on this same stack.
+When you complete this guide, your chapter will have a private, encrypted communications server that federates with the LFHI homeserver and other chapters.

 Prerequisites

-• Raspberry Pi 5 – 4GB minimum, 8GB recommended.
+• Raspberry Pi 5.
+4GB minimum, 8GB recommended.
 The Pi 4 works but is slower.
 Do not attempt this on a Pi 3 or Zero.

-• microSD card – 32GB minimum, 64GB recommended.
+• microSD card.
+32GB minimum, 64GB recommended.
 Use a card rated A2 for better random I/O performance.

-• Power supply – Official Raspberry Pi 5 USB-C power supply (27W).
+• Power supply.
+Official Raspberry Pi 5 USB-C power supply (27W).
 Underpowered supplies cause instability.

-• Ethernet cable – WiFi works but wired is significantly more reliable for a server that needs to stay online.
+• Ethernet cable.
+WiFi works but wired is significantly more reliable for a server that needs to stay online.

-• Domain name – You need a domain you control.
+• Domain name.
+You need a domain you control.
 This can be your chapter’s existing domain or a new one.
 You will create two subdomains: matrix.yourdomain.org and chat.yourdomain.org.

-• Cloudflare account – Free tier is sufficient.
+• Cloudflare account.
+Free tier is sufficient.
 You will use Cloudflare for DNS and tunneling.

-• Another computer – To SSH into the Pi and configure everything.
+• Another computer.
+To SSH into the Pi and configure everything.

-• About 2 hours – Most of that is waiting for downloads and reading configuration explanations.
+• About 2 hours.
+Most of that is waiting for downloads and reading configuration explanations.

 Part 1: Pi Setup